Are Ukrainians Russians?

 But I do agree, fully, that Banderastan needs to be fully demilitarized and denazified.

-The former can be achieved without having to put forces on every square meter of the Ukraine while the latter will happen as a natural consequence of the former: if all you got if police and SWAT forces, what is the point of playing Nazi or talking about “liberating Crimea next year”?
+The former can be achieved without having to put forces on every square meter of the Ukraine while the latter will happen as a natural consequence of the former: if all you got is police and SWAT forces, what is the point of playing Nazi or talking about “liberating Crimea next year”?
 And if some residual Ukronazis want to read Mein Kampf, and can stay awake while reading it, then let them.
 Who cares?

 And then there are population movements.
 MILLIONS have left for the EU and MILLIONS have left for Russia.
 MILLIONS have also “left” when Crimea and the LDNR joined Russia.
 And now that the lights are out, MILLIONS more are leaving (and only 20% plan to return according to Ukrainian estimates).
 Add to this the 100’000 KIA of Ursula von der Lugen, multiply it by a safe factor 2 and we probably already have 200’000 KIA and, therefore, about 300’000-400’000 wounded in action.
 True, “Ze” & Co. can continue to mobilize wave after wave after wave of civilians, and NATO can even get most of them through some sort of basic training (including advanced training for some), but that is not a sustainable strategy: Russia has many more artillery shells than bodies the Ukrainians, Poles, Brits and all the other crazies can throw into the Russian meat grinder.

 [Sidebar: you might wonder what the current US Neocon plan is.
-Simple: to get as many Ukrainians killed as possible and then accused Russia of genocide and to ruin the EU economies to remove a competitor.
+Simple: to get as many Ukrainians killed as possible and then accuse Russia of genocide and to ruin the EU economies to remove a competitor.
 BTW – Plan A was to attack the LDNR, trigger an overthrow of Putin, place a puppet in power and dismember Russia.
 That plan failed.
 So what we see today is the USA’s Plan B, executed by NATO and a few megalomaniacal idiots with imperial phantom pains (UK+PL not to mention them).]

 One more point: this all also applies to Belarus, Kazakhstan and all the other Russian limitrophes.
-So far, not single one of them has shown the capability of being a viable, stable state.
+So far, not a single one of them has shown the capability of being a viable, stable state.
 ALL of them have chosen what some call “multi-vectorness”, that is: you beg Russia for protection and the USA for money.

 Does Russia needs such “friends” or “allies”?